 This course briefly reviews java programming basics such as variables, repetition statements, decision statement, arrays, and the creation of basic classes.
 Students will write classes and receive a solid foundation in object-oriented programming using a certified HS Code program.
+In the 2026-27 school year, this class or Computer Science Discoveries will be a prerequisite for AP Computer Science Principles.

-AP COMPUTER SCIENCE PRINCIPLES for grades 11-12 May be used as a computer credit or elective math credit, but not both.
+AP COMPUTER SCIENCE PRINCIPLES for grades 11-12

+May be used as a computer credit or elective math credit, but not both.